 Course summary

-The MA in Conservation of Archaeological and Museum Objects (Dissertation) combines theoretical knowledge with specialist practical skills.
+The MSc in Conservation of Archaeological and Museum Objects (Dissertation) combines theoretical knowledge with specialist practical skills.
 It equips you with the investigative skills to answer some of the complex conservation and archaeological questions posed by ancient and historic artefacts and explores ways to safeguard valuable objects for future generations to enjoy.
-This research-rich course, which is studied over two years full time or three years part time, is designed for those interested in a career in conservation research or preventive conservation.
+This research-rich course, which is studied over two years full-time or three years part-time, is designed for those interested in a career in conservation research or preventive conservation.
 It will also suit those with conservation experience who are interested in exploring the field in greater depth.
 While we draw students from a wide range of academic backgrounds, they share a number of essential traits, those of manual dexterity, a knowledge of chemistry and the desire and commitment to work with museum objects.
 Taught by qualified conservators, the course includes core modules in the theory and methods of conservation, conservation skills and practice, artefact studies and the care of collections.
 The final year of the course is dedicated to the dissertation which focuses on an aspect of object conservation.
 The Department of Archaeology at Durham is one of the largest in the world and is considered a leader in archaeological research in the UK.
 We have a global reputation for our academic standards and the quality of teaching.
 We offer state-of-the-art facilities including internationally renowned research laboratories in DNA, conservation, isotope analysis, environmental archaeology, luminescence dating, paleopathology and bone chemistry as well as unique collections of artefacts.
 The Department also hosts Archaeological Services Durham University, a leading commercial archaeological fieldwork unit.
 This means we can provide expert training on the latest fieldwork practices from professional archaeologists.
 We are also highly fortunate to be based in the city of Durham which is a UNESCO World Heritage site and located near some of the country’s renowned archaeological sites, such as Hadrian’s Wall and the Saxon monastery at Jarrow.
 Course structure Core modules: Conservation Theory and Method provides the knowledge to professionally plan the conservation of archaeological and museum objects.
 You will develop an understanding of the evolution of conservation, its organisation, present day aims and methods used.
-Conservation Skills is a practical module that gives you the opportunity to work on archaeological objects and carry out a range of laboratory, fieldwork, documentation, cleaning, adhesion and replication activities.
+Conservation Skills is a practical module that enables you to work on archaeological objects and carry out a range of laboratory, fieldwork, documentation, cleaning, adhesion and replication activities.
+You will learn to examine and successfully treat archaeological objects and to document the impacts of their interventions.
 Artefact Studies provides an understanding of the theory, practice and status of artefact studies, with a particular focus on museum collections and archives.
+You will learn about the physical properties and the traditional production and use of materials and products and also develop skills in handling, analysing, interpreting and recording objects by examining and comparing collections from different periods.
 Care of Collections (Conservation) introduces the concept of preventative conservation and the issues involved with caring for collections.
 It provides a detailed understanding of the environmental factors that cause deterioration and presents ways they can be monitored and tackled.
-Conservation Practice requires you to conserve three or more complex objects made of a range of materials.
-You will gain experience in making decisions about the conservation treatment of objects, undertaking research, 'hands on' cleaning, stabilisation and restoration work, and recording details of your work.
-You will also develop an understanding of prioritising and organising your work, securing materials, facilities and working with curators.
-The Dissertation sees you undertake a major piece of work in conservation or object analysis.
+And one optional module drawn from a list of potential modules that could support your research objectives.
+The decision about which module may be most advantageous is taken in concert with the course convener.
+The Dissertation, undertaken in the second year of the course, sees you undertake a major piece of work in conservation or object analysis.
 You will engage in advanced level research; practising, developing and demonstrating your research skills in conservation or object analysis.

 Assessment method